Anjlovrgse/Anjlovrgse/README.md

-- 🌱 I’m currently learning Python and Tensorflow
+- 🌱 I’m currently learning  Web development and Python
 - 💬 Ask me about Machine Learning
 - 📫 How to reach me **anjalovarghese4@gmail.com / anjalovarghese2027@ai.ajce.in**